 Tips to Make this Game Work:

-One of the most common ways to use whiteboards is to drill concepts: master case endings, verb tenses etc. You can either have students form verbs or nouns on the boards or have them identify tenses and cases that you write on the board.
+One of the most common ways to use whiteboards is to drill concepts: or check comprehension.
+You can either have students form verbs or nouns on the boards or have them answer concrete questions about a text.

 For example, you can ask students to write the form of the noun mater that would follow cum. on the boards.
 Or, write the translation of this verb: putabam.
 While not very imaginative, drill and repeat is a useful teaching technique for practicing some aspects of any language.
 However, students get bored with this activity and frankly, so do I.